inspec/inspec-aws/docs-chef-io/content/aws_cloudformation_stacks.md

 ## Examples

-**Request the names of all CloudFormation stacks, then test in-depth using the aws_cloudformation_stack resource.**
+Request the names of all CloudFormation stacks, then test in-depth using the aws_cloudformation_stack resource:

 ```ruby
 aws_cloudformation_stacks.names.each do |stack|